Who is Anna Delvey? The remarkable true story of the fake socialite

 She was born in the town of Domodedovo, near Moscow, in January 1991, and the family moved to Germany in 2007 when she was 16.

-Sorokin moved in London in 2011 to attend Central Saint Martins, but quit and returned to Germany.
+Sorokin moved to London in 2011 to attend Central Saint Martins, but quit and returned to Germany.
 She then relocated to Paris to start an internship with Purple, a French fashion magazine.

 It was in Paris that she began using the name Delvey.
 Her parents said they “do not recognise the surname”.